Suwayda Military Council: History

-The council was formally announced in February 2025 at Al Kafr Agricultural Airport in southern Suwayda.
-The initiative was led by a group of defected officers, revolutionaries and retired military personnel in the Suwayda region.
-The council presented what it described as a "national project" to coordinate military efforts in the region.
-The council was created with the endorsement of the Sheikh Aql of Syria's Druze community, and supported by two prominent Ahrar al-Sham faction leaders.
+The Suwayda Military Council was formally announced in February 2025, led by a group of defected officers, revolutionaries, and retired military personnel in the region.
+The council presented what it described as a "national project" to coordinate military efforts in the region, and was endorsed by Sheikh al-Aql of Syria's Druze community, and supported by two prominent Ahrar al-Sham faction leaders.
 As part of its initiatives, the council announced plans to conduct regular meetings to assess potential threats and develop appropriate responses.